-Bushmills is a unique rural village often described as a 'characteristic' north Antrim village.
-It's foundations began as a simple strategic fording point on river Bush from which a settlement flourished during the revolution of water powered industries in the 1600s.
+Bushmills is a unique rural settlement often described as a 'characteristic' north Antrim village.
+It's foundations began as a simple strategic crossing point on river Bush from which the village flourished during the revolution of water powered industries.
 This led to the village becoming one of the key commercial locations along the north coast.
-Today the village has over eighty listed building of architectural importance which reflect the towns rich built heritage , it is also a designated a conservation area.
+Today the village has over eighty listed building of architectural importance which reflect the towns rich built heritage,, it is also a designated a conservation area.

 Throughout the village you will find twenty heritage plaques with QR Codes developed through voluntary community action, if you scan these more information will appear via the internet about that particular building, location or artwork.
 The list of locations can be found on the QR Code Locations menu above.
 For more information visit the Causeway Coastal Route website.